Q. Will you play song requests from our guests?

 Q. Will you still be in business on our wedding day?

 A. Yes, we have several years of a successful record.
 But this is a good question.
 Many DJ companies come and go.
-We frequently get calls from clients whose functions are weeks and in some cases months away and their DJ has let them down.
+We frequently get calls from clients whose functions are weeks, months and in some cases a year away and their DJ has let them down.
 These appointments are put into the event planner to ensure prior coordination is accomplished.

 We’ll be there, you can count on it!